-If these really are mental health issues what can we do about them?
+Are personality disorders really mental health difficulties, and what can we do about them?

 Personality is a controversial and divisive concept.
-It has many definitions but insufficient agreed understanding.
-The concept of personality is not just hard to define it is also problematic since it is open to distortion, misuse and stigma.
-Until recently it was thought that little could be done about mental health issues arising in the context of personality.
+It has many definitions, but insufficient agreed understanding.
+The concept of personality is not just hard to define; it is also problematic, since it is open to distortion, misuse and stigma.
+Until recently, it was thought that little could be done about mental health difficulties arising in the context of personality.

-We assume that this personality is relatively fixed and persistent throughout life.
-Whether we are right or wrong about this is debatable but in everyday life we expect personality features to persist.
-When we rely on each other, in times of stress or difficulty we depend on these strengths and characteristics.
-In this way we may see personality features as enduring attributes helping each of us to adapt to challenge.
+We assume that personality is relatively fixed and persistent throughout life.
+Whether we are right or wrong about this is debatable, but, in everyday life, we expect personality features to persist.
+When we rely on each other in times of stress or difficulty, we depend on these strengths and characteristics.
+In this way, we may see personality features as enduring attributes helping each of us to adapt to challenge.
 Our personality should help us negotiate life through all its ups and downs.

 Three broad groups or clusters of personality disorder are described by mental health definitions.
 These diagnostic groups are Cluster A (Odd or Eccentric), Cluster B (Dramatic or Histrionic) and Cluster C (Anxious or Dependent).

-To best illustrate the challenges of personality disorder diagnosis let’s just consider issues arising form one of the most controversial of these disorders, a Cluster B disorder known as Borderline Personality Disorder or more recently known as Emotionally Unstable Personality Disorder (EUPD).
+To best illustrate the challenges of a personality disorder diagnosis, let’s just consider issues arising from one of the most controversial of these disorders, a Cluster B disorder known as Borderline Personality Disorder or more recently known as Emotionally Unstable Personality Disorder (EUPD).

 - difficulty controlling emotions